-The investment management expenses disclosed above include non-invoiced management, transaction and other costs paid/payable to the Fund's investment managers of £11,057k (£8,234k in 20/21).
+The investment management expenses disclosed above include non-invoiced management, transaction and other costs paid/payable to the Fund's investment managers of £9,850k (£11,057k in 21/22).
 The disclosure of the non-invoiced costs is made to the Fund via the Cost Transparency InitiativeTemplate.
 The introduction of the template is helping to ensure more accurate fee disclosures by managers, with greater detail provided with regards to transaction costs.
-Audit Fees of £21k including an additional fee variation for 2019/20 audit (£16k in 20/21) were incurred and are included in Oversight and Governance Costs in the above table.
+Audit Fees of £25k (£16k in 21/22) were incurred and are included in Oversight and Governance Costs in the above table, given the increased scope in audit work, further fees are to be agreed on audit completion.